-We continue to incur legal and engineering fees associated with our water rights, and we continue to pay the right-of-way permit fees to the Department of Interior Bureau of Land Management and legal and engineering costs for our Paradise Water Supply.
+We continue to incur legal and engineering fees associated with our water rights, and we continue to pay the right-of-way permit fees to the Department of Interior Bureau of Land Management and legal and engineering costs for our Paradise Water Supply (defined in Note 4 to the financial statements contained in our 2010 Annual Report on Form 10-K).

-Investing activities during the six months ended February 28, 2011, consisted of the use of approximately \$6.8 million for the acquisition of Sky Ranch (approximately \$12,000 of costs are accrued but unpaid at February 28, 2011), and we invested approximately \$3.3 million into certificates of deposit.
+Investing activities during the nine months ended May 31, 2011, consisted of the use of approximately \$6.8 million for the acquisition of Sky Ranch (approximately \$12,000 of costs are accrued but unpaid at May 31, 2011), and we invested approximately \$5.6 million into certificates of deposit which was offset partially by the sale or maturity of approximately \$2.5 million of certificates of deposit.